ImperialCollegeLondon/safedata_validator/docs/package_development.md

-# Build notes
+# Package development

-TODO Incomplete
+TODO - Add in details from the README

 ## Configure `git`